 How to identify embedded leases?

 First, pinpoint any identified assets in the contract.
 In doing so, identify if it is explicit, when the asset is actually identified in the service contract, or implicit, when the only way the contract obligations can be satisfied is to utilize the asset.
+Also consider if the vendor has the right and a potential economic incentive to substitute the asset.

 Second, decide if the lessee gains control of the asset and all its economic benefits.